Spinal cord injury levels can be expressed in many ways and it is important to understand the correlations.

 The patient may be able to feed himself with help of hand devices.
 She can perform part of his toilet and dressing activities.

 But the patient cannot be termed as independent in self-care.
-Use of Gatch bed and tilt board is recommended.
+Use of a Gatch bed and tilt board is recommended.

 Ambulation is not possible and the patient is confined to the wheelchair but can propel his own wheelchair on a smooth leveled floor.